UEFI-code/WindowsDanger/LabHandBooks/AzWinKD/README.md

 As we know, most popular Virtual Machine backend on Azure is Hyper-V (You can even use ```dmesg``` command in Linux VM to see the Host Version!)

 On other hand, newer Windows Kernel supported Network Debugging, and Support Hyper-V NIC card.
-DHCP is needed to allocate the target machine an IP address.
+DHCP is needed for the target machine to allocate an IP address.

 You know, Azure's Virtual Network has ***shipped with DHCP and NAT support***.
 That means, you almost do not need do anything around DHCP and NAT settings!